Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Results

 \subsection{Heterogeneity}

-Following previous research \citep[e.g.,][]{farber2015taxi}, there is evidence that income targeting is stronger among inexperienced individuals and weaker among those with more experience.
+Previous research \citep[e.g.,][]{farber2015taxi} suggests that labor supply elasticities vary with experience, with less experienced workers responding less to earnings opportunities.
 Table \ref{tab:hetero} presents results from heterogeneity analyses based on sellers’ experience levels and age groups.
 Experience is measured in three ways: (1) by the number of magazines they sold during the last month (standardized with a mean of zero and a standard deviation of one), (2) by the number of magazines sold during the last year (standardized with a mean of zero and a standard deviation of one), and (3) by a dummy variable including sellers that sold more magazines than the median seller during the past three months, as described in the pre-analysis plan.
 As before, we use the post-double LASSO selection approach with a full set of potential control variables.